davidho27941/CODiS_Crawler/README.md

  python -m codis_crawler httpx-crawler  --station 467490 --date <target date>
 ```

 The script will download a json from the CODiS API.

-Caution: The JSON data contains the raw information response by the API.
-The raw data is much different compare to the data shown in dashboard.
+The JSON file will be transformed in to a dataframe and export as a CSV file through a parse function.

 ## Remote Executor via docker